peteseta/physics-ia/main.typ

 // The results show that there is a variation of higher (non-fundamental) harmonics at each picking length
-// for instance, at x_1 = ... there is the highest frequency _ which is an integer multiple of the fundamental (n=_) The results, both measured and theoretical, are supported by the scientific background, as outlined in @background_information.
+// for instance, at x_1 = ... there is the highest frequency _ which is an integer multiple of the fundamental (n=_) The results, both measured and theoretical, are supported by the scientific background outlined in @background_information.
 The results show that there is a variation of higher (non-fundamental) harmonics at each picking length.
 For instance, at $x_1 = 0.01m$, the highest amplitude harmonic frequency is 655.85Hz on average, which is the #nth(2) harmonic.
 The frequency is thus roughly $2 times f_1 = 2 times 329.63"Hz"$, showing that the harmonic is an integer multiple of the fundamental.

-// peak at x_1 = 29 might be from exciting an antinode (as the third harmonic is the strongest there) The peak at (0.29, 983.97), which is the #nth(3) harmonic, may be explained by an antinode on the #nth(3) harmonic loop existing at that location.
+// peak at x_1 = 29 might be from exciting an antinode (as the third harmonic is the strongest there) The peak at (0.29, 983.97), which is the #nth(3) harmonic frequency, may be explained by an antinode on the #nth(3) harmonic loop existing at that location.
 When the string is plucked at its midpoint, the central antinode of the third harmonic is excited to its maximum extent; there will be maximum displacement where the third harmonic has its maximum amplitude (central antinode).
 Compared